azerothcore/catalogue/_submissions/module/mod-tele-new-players.md

 # Description

-This module allows you to config coords for alliance and horde to teleport the new players after the first login (Ideal for PvP servers).
+This module teleports new characters on first login to a location defined in the configuration file (ideal for PvP servers).
 You can also enable an option to clean the player's inventory on first login.